edespino/cloudberry-site/docs/sql-stmts/create-operator-class.md

 `CREATE OPERATOR CLASS` does not presently check whether the operator class definition includes all the operators and functions required by the index method, nor whether the operators and functions form a self-consistent set.
 It is the user's responsibility to define a valid operator class.

 Related operator classes can be grouped into operator families.
 To add a new operator class to an existing family, specify the `FAMILY` option in `CREATE OPERATOR CLASS`.
-Without this option, the new class is placed into a family named the same as the new class (Cloudberry Database creates that family if it doesn't already exist).
+Without this option, the new class is placed into a family named the same as the new class (Apache Cloudberry creates that family if it doesn't already exist).

 Refer to [Interfacing Extensions to Indexes](https://www.postgresql.org/docs/12/xindex.html) in the PostgreSQL documentation for more information.